 Fluvoxamine (By mouth)

-Treats symptoms of obsessive-compulsive disorder (OCD).
-This medicine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+Treats obsessive-compulsive disorder (OCD).
+This medicine is a type of antidepressant called an SSRI.

 Luvox CRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to fluvoxamine.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 Take this medicine at bedtime, unless your doctor tells you otherwise.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.